fskelly/flkelly-cloudblog/content/post/2022/poc-vwan-avs/index.md

 {{< figure src="/images/blogImages/2022/vwan-avs-poc/topology.jpg" alt="deployed vwan topology" height="300" width="900" >}}

 This solution then allow you connect your on-premises environment to connect to [Azure VMware Solution][Azure VMware Solution].
 This is probably one of the easiest ways to connect to [Azure VMware Solution][Azure VMware Solution]

+[Azure Virtual WAN][Azure Virtual WAN] can be further extended to ALSO include Point-to-Site connections - [This](https://mecdata.it/en/2020/06/configure-a-point-to-site-vpn-connection-via-openvpn/) is a good starting point for building the certificates (self-signed) for the Point-To-Site connections, if you choose to deploy this.

+***DISCLAIMER:***
+**These files are NOT production ready, they used to explain concepts and better prepare you for production.**

 [Azure VMware Solution]: https://docs.microsoft.com/en-us/azure/azure-vmware/introduction
 [Azure Virtual WAN]: https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about